Job Interview Question: What Is Your Greatest Accomplishment? (Plus Example Answers)

 Analyze the job description (using “the checklist“) and other information you can find about the employer.
 Which of your accomplishments fit best with this job and this employer?

-The relevancy of an accomplishment might even be determined by looking at the target company’s past achievements (in press releases or Google) or even the group manager/director’s past achievements.
+The relevancy of an accomplishment might even be determined by looking the target company’s past achievements (in press releases or Google) or even the group manager/director’s past achievements.
 What does the leader of the group consider valuable?
 It may be similar to something they did in the past (even somewhere else).

 Use the S-T-A-R format (the Situation you faced, the Task required, the Action you took, and the successful Result of your action) to describe your accomplishment.